NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 env - to see all the environmental variables
 ```

-Docker containers - software package that contain all the dependencies and configurations to run an application.
-The package is portable.
-Containers stored in contained repository. [public reopsitory for docker container](https://hub.docker.com/).

 without Docker- Every body has to install or compile all dependencies to run a source code in local environment.
 Artifacts with requirements.txt file
 with Docker, No need for any installation.
 Has its own operating layer.
 No environemnt configuraion